D&L Anthracite Region

 The story of “where America was built” begins in the Anthracite Region.
 This land was once home to major hard-coal supplies and the mine-to-market process.
 Its legacy is one of intense mining, industrial development, and a rich mixture of ethnic cultures.
 While Ice Age glaciers left prehistoric markings on hillsides and created enormous boulder fields, the region’s geography also bears the proud scars of its anthracite-mining heritage.

-Overall, the Northern Region is a striking landscape.
+Overall, this region is a striking landscape.
 Its rich natural resources and outdoor recreation opportunities set it apart from the rest of the D&L Trail’s route.

 The D&L Trail begins near the city of Wilkes-Barre, along the green, rolling hills of the mighty Susquehanna River.
 The discovery of anthracite deposits here triggered urban development, which resulted in a string of towns, industries, mines, roads and rail lines to the south.

-Learn about the Central Region and Southern Region.
+Learn about the Lehigh Valley Region and Delware Canal Region.